sahibzada98/dialysis-mcp/README.md

 (commonly used for sandbox/dev)
 - Cerner: portal | portal
 - Epic: FHIRTWO | EpicFhir11!

+## Debugging Claude Desktop
+Logs will be at /Users/{your-username}/Library/Logs/Claude/mcp-server-agent-care.log

 ## Troubleshooting:
 If Claude desktop is running it uses port 3456 for Auth.
 You need to terminate that process using the following command: